matheus-1618/Atreus/README.md

 ```bash
 setup.bat
 ```
+> [!NOTE]
+> You can download the VM used in the the research and tests by the following [link](https://drive.google.com/file/d/1Pvok4Kl5M2Gw1HvcbEu9MRtYt_c5Gv2G/view?usp=sharing)

 ## [About Ryuk](ryuk_data)
 Ryuk ransomware is a sophisticated and notorious strain of ransomware that emerged in August 2018.